LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	)).

-You may copy this sample file to a `tester.lgt` file in your project directory and edit it to load your project and tests files.
-The `logtalk_tester` testing automation script defaults to look for test driver files named `tester.lgt` or `tester.logtalk` (if you have work-in-progress test sets that you don't want to run by default, simply use a different file name such as `tester_wip.lgt`;
+You may copy this sample file to a `tester.lgt` file in your project directory and edit it to load your project and test files.
+The `logtalk_tester` testing automation script defaults to looking for test driver files named `tester.lgt` or `tester.logtalk` (if you have work-in-progress test sets that you don't want to run by default, simply use a different file name such as `tester_wip.lgt`;
 you can still run them automated by using `logtalk_tester -n tester_wip`).